woerzberger/website.hugo/content/home/teaching.md

     - Stakeholders: The whole plethora of stakeholder groups and their numerous interests in large projects.
 - _Quality Attributes_
     - _Performance_: What makes my system slow?
 What workload do I have to deal with?
 Why is often latency a bigger problem than throughput?
 Why is it bad idea to fully utilize my system?
 How can I scale my system?
     - _Dependability_: How can I increase my system’s availability?
 How can I make my system resilient to faults?
-Why do I have to trade availabilty for consistency and vice versa?
+Why do I have to trade availability for consistency and vice versa?
-    - _Quality Attribute Maintainabilty_: What is maintainability?
+    - _Quality Attribute Maintainability_: What is maintainability?
 What fundamental cognitive mechanism drive the perception of a code base’s maintainability?
     - _Security_: How can I describe security properties?
-What are aspect of security?
+What are the aspects of security?
 What are common threats for (web based) systems?
 - _Design_
     - _Trade-offs_: Why is there no silver bullet?
     - _Requirements_: How can I formulate quality requirements?